 Instructions

-- Slice bread into small chunks (about 5×2 cm or 2×1 inch in size – or smaller).
+• Slice bread into small chunks.
 Transfer them to a non-stick pan, set over low heat and toast bread until it’s golden and dried out.
-(Skip this step if you’re using older bread.)
+(Skip this step if you’re using stale bread.)
 Transfer bread to baking dish and drizzle butter over the bread.
 Sprinkle with chocolate chips.

-- Bake for 45 minutes or until it’s puffy, light brown in color and the custard has set.
-Check bread pudding every 15 minutes as it bakes.
-If you notice the bread is getting too dark too soon, loosely cover the top with aluminium foil and keep baking.
+• Bake bread pudding for 45 minutes or until it’s puffy, light brown in color and the custard has set.
+(Check bread pudding every 15 minutes as it bakes.
+If you notice the bread is getting too dark too soon, loosely cover the top with aluminium foil and keep baking.)

-- Remove bread pudding from oven, sprinkle with sugar, slice and serve.
+• Remove bread pudding from oven, sprinkle with powdered sugar, slice and serve.
 I offer whipped cream on the side, for anyone that likes it.
-(This bread pudding is best served fresh, however I always store leftover bread pudding in the fridge for up to 2 days, as it still tastes good.)

 Notes

-I use an oblong baking dish to make this, approximate size is 18×22 cm or 7×9 inches.
-You can also use an 20-cm (8-inch) square pan or any similar size.
+I use an oblong baking dish to make this, approximate size is 7 x 9 inches (18 x 22 cm).
+Use a similar size.

 This looks so good and so pretty, too!